trailyunkel/agentkit-model_card.md/CONTRIBUTING-PYTHON.md

 Changelog entries should be in the past tense, and they should be as specific as possible.
 Some examples of good changelog entries:

-- Added a new action provider to interact with Fancy Protocl
+- Added a new action provider to interact with Fancy Protocol
 - Fixed a bug preventing wallet balances to be formatted correctly

 Changelog entries are stored in the `changelog.d` directory.
 Each changelog entry is stored as a markdown file named after the type of change it is and the issue number it is associated with.
 For example, a bug fix associated with issue #123 would be stored in `changelog.d/123.bugfix.md`.
 If your change does not have an associated issue, you can first create the Pull Request, and then use the PR number in the changelog entry filename.